 Email addresses are the first point of contact between you and prospective clients, investors, advisors, or business partners.
-Of course, the old adage ‘first impression is last impression’ is ever so true here – but sometimes, one needs a little help in setting the stage for that first impression itself.
-Bigwigs like CEOs, CXOs and founders of emerging companies try to make their business emails relatively difficult to find so that they are not bombarded with hundreds of uninteresting or spammy messages everyday.
+Of course, the old adage ‘first impression is the last impression’ is ever so true here – but sometimes, one needs a little help in setting the stage for that first impression itself.
+Bigwigs like CEOs, CXOs and founders of emerging companies try to make their business emails relatively difficult to find so that they are not bombarded with hundreds of uninteresting or spammy messages every day.

 Interestingly, this creates a kind of challenge for enterprising and enthusiastic minds to hunt down their contact details and really sell them the first impression.